OzoneSchicht/TEFLoN-documentation/docs/basic_concepts/steps_of_TEFLoN.rst

 	data_input/
 	├── library
 	│	├── sample_reference_hierarchy.txt [required]
-	│	├── REFERENCE_TE_ANNOTATION.bed
+	│	├── REFERENCE_TE_ANNOTATION.bed [required]
-	│	└── TE_LIBRARY.fasta
+	│	└── TE_LIBRARY.fasta [optional]
 	├── reference
-	│	└── REFERENCE_GENOME.fasta
+	│	└── REFERENCE_GENOME.fasta [required]
 	└── samples
 	    ├── bam
 	    │	└── SAMPLE_NAME.bam
 	    ├── read1
 	    │	└── SAMPLE_NAME_r1.fastq
 	    └── read2
 	        └── SAMPLE_NAME_r2.fastq

-In this step, TEFLoN2 uses the TE annotations to extract them from the reference, remove them and use them as TE sequences.
+In this step, TEFLoN2 uses the TE annotations to extract them from the reference in order to use them as ET sequences.
+It removes them from the reference and keeps the information of their positions in the reference.

-At the end, we obtain a multi fasta which contains the reference without TE sequences and TE sequences.
+Here is the structure of the output files obtained after the execution of Preparation annotation step.

 .. code-block:: none